Web Accessibility Support

 “You cannot strive for a big goal if you think of yourself as a grasshopper,” he said.
 “Strong minds beak strong chains.”

 In his 80s, Jackson was still showing his support for students, on campus and beyond, including Payton Garcia.
 Garcia, now Howard University Student Association (HUSA) vice president, grew up spending time with Jackson and his family in Chicago's Hyde Park neighborhood.
-Garcia viewed Jackson as a "living legend," and was inspired by Jackson's ability to overcome personal challenges as well as those related to his work in social justice.
-After he enrolled at Howard and became a student leader, Garcia looked to Jackson's time as president of the North Carolina Agricultural and Technical State University student body as a model for his work through HUSA.
+Garcia viewed Jackson as a living legend and was inspired by Jackson's ability to overcome personal challenges as well as those related to his work in social justice.
+After he enrolled at Howard and became a student leader, Garcia looked to Jackson's time as president of the NCA&T student body as a model for his work through HUSA.

 "Prior to when he got much of his acclaim during the Civil Rights Movement, he was already very involved in the rights of his own students and those of students at Historically Black Colleges and Universities," said Garcia.